-It is customer’s responsibility to chain down container after we load your trailer.
+It is the customer’s responsibility to chain down the container after we load your trailer.

 Buyback of Container

-We understand that things change in your life, job transfers, etc. We offer to buy back your container if you no longer need it, we will pay 40% of your purchase price minus any delivery charges.
+We understand that things change in your life, job transfers, etc. We offer to buy back your container when you no longer need it, and we will pay 40% of your purchase price, minus any delivery charges.

-We can also move container from 1 location to another.
-We are not responsible for any damage on contents inside of container.
-Again this is a driver discretion call, too much weight, top heavy load, or over weight load.
+We can also move containers from one location to another.
+We are not responsible for any damage to the contents inside of the container.
+Again this is a driver discretion call, too much weight, top-heavy load, or overweight load.

-We require all rental or leased containers to have insurance, with Equipment Value $4,000.
+We require all rental or leased containers to have insurance, with an Equipment Value of $4,000.
 We also can provide insurance for an additional fee.
-Talk to your salesperson and remember this is only for a lease, or rental.
+Talk to your salesperson and remember this is only for a lease or rental.